-PRACTICE STANDARD 5-A VISITOR
+PRACTICE STANDARD 5 VISITOR

-The Visitor is an independent investigator who is expected to reach his or her own conclusions regarding the subject's circumstances.
-The court will, on occasion, appoint a Visitor to conduct a special investigation into specific issues raised by the petition.
+The Visitor is an independent investigator who is expected to reach his or her own conclusions regarding the circumstances surrounding the subject.
+The Court will, on occasion, appoint a Visitor to conduct a special investigation into specifically identified issues.

-STANDARD 5-A.1 The Visitor shall thoroughly investigate the current circumstances of the subject of the intervention proceeding and respond specifically to any issues raised in the petition or as requested by the Court in the order of appointment.
+The Visitor shall thoroughly investigate the current circumstances of the subject of the Intervention Proceeding and respond specifically to any issues raised in the petition or as requested by the Court in the Order of Appointment.

-Authority: D.C.
-Code § 21-2033(c) and SCR-PD 327(b)
+AUTHORITY:

+D.C.
+CODE § 21-2033 (c) AND SCR-P D 327(b).

-- Interview the subject of the proceeding, the petitioner, any person nominated by the petitioner to serve as Guardian or Conservator, and such other persons as the Visitor deems appropriate. - Communicate with the subject in a manner that will allow the subject, to the extent possible, to understand the nature of the proceedings and the Visitor's role in these proceedings. - Visit the present place of abode of the subject and any place proposed as a subsequent residence for the subject. - Meet with appropriate persons to determine potential or existing conflicts of interest that would preclude the appointment of any person nominated by any party to serve as Guardian or Conservator. - Nominate a person to serve as Guardian or Conservator if the petitioner or other parties have not named a nominee. - File a written report at least 10 days prior to the intervention hearing and mail a copy to all persons listed on the order of appointment. - Attend the intervention hearing and be prepared to testify unless excused by the Court.
+- Visit the present place of abode of the subject and any place proposed as a subsequent residence for the subject. - Meet with appropriate persons to determine potential or existing conflicts of interest that would preclude the appointment of any person nominated by any party to serve as Guardian or Conservator. - Nominate a person to serve as Guardian or Conservator if the petitioner or other parties have not named a nominee. - File a report 10 days prior to the Intervention Hearing and ensure that all parties receive a copy of the report before the hearing. - Attend the Intervention Hearing unless excused by the Court.